Banks and Trusts

 Payment Options: In addition to mailing a check, electronic payments may be initiated by the institution using the Department’s secure online portal DFS ePay.
 The steps to sign up for DFS ePay are provided below.

-• Select “DFS ePay” from the list of apps
+• Use the “Ask for Apps” tab on the Portal home page and select “DFS ePay” from the list of apps

-• Under “Request Access” please enter your company’s institution # and “Submit” your request
+• In “Request Access” enter your company’s institution # and “Submit.”

-Failure to Pay: Payment must be received in the Office of Financial Management in Albany by the due date.
-Failure to pay will result in additional penalties, interest and regulatory action described on the bill and accompanying letter
+Failure to Pay: Payment must be received by the due date.
+Failure to pay will result in additional penalties, interest and regulatory action described on the bill and accompanying letter.

 Frequently Asked Questions